-Shopify is a popular e-commerce platform that has really simplified selling products and services.
+Shopify is an extremely popular e-commerce platform that has really simplified selling products and services.

 Of course, it’s all possible to build it natively with WordPress using plugins and hiring a developer to configure payment and security options.
-Plugins like WooCommerce, Easy Digital Downloads, and iThemes Exchange are among top choices to build e-commerce options directly within WordPress.
+Plugins like WooCommerce, Easy Digital Downloads, and iThemes Exchange are among the top choices for building e-commerce options directly within WordPress.

 While WooCommerce has always been the top choice (and is continuously improving after being acquired by Automattic), it still requires a lot of technical configurations and some premium add-ons to run a good e-commerce store.

-In this tutorial, I will walk you through the few possible solutions to help you integrate Shopify with WordPress.
+In this tutorial, I will walk you through a few possible solutions to help you integrate Shopify with WordPress.